rjdirisio/pyvibdmc/docs/getting_started.rst

 in ``h2o_potential.py``.
 Once you have run ``make``, you may now run the following script.::

     import numpy as np
-    import pyvibdmc as dmc
+    import pyvibdmc as pv
-    from pyvibdmc.simulation_utilities import potential_manager as pm
+    from pyvibdmc import potential_manager as pm

     if __name__ == '__main__': #if using multiprocessing on windows / mac, you need to encapsulate using this line pot_dir = 'path/to/Partridge_Schwenke_H2O/' #this directory is part of the one you copied that is outside of pyvibdmc.